ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

     | **sample**: JOB01427

   content_type
-    Type of address space used by the job.
+    Type of address space used by the job, can be one of the following types.

+    APPC for a APPC Initiator.

+    JGRP for a JOBGROUP.

+    JOB for a Batch job.

+    STC for a Started task.

+    TSU for a Time sharing user.

+    \? for an unknown or pending.

     | **type**: str
     | **sample**: STC

+  system
+    The job entry system that MVS uses to do work.

+    | **type**: str
+    | **sample**: STL1

+  subsystem
+    The job entry subsystem that MVS uses to do work.

+    | **type**: str
+    | **sample**: STL1

   ret_code
     Return code output collected from job log.